-- The male tries to attract the female with his bright tummy and fans his brightly edged tail to waft his glandular secretions (pheromones) to her, encouraging her to swim and follow him.
+- Males try to attract a female with his bright tummy and he fans his brightly edged tail to waft his glandular secretions (pheromones) to her, encouraging her to swim and follow him.

 - She can store the sperm of more than one male in her body for a few days until she fertilizes the eggs just before laying.